antonio-farinhas/mcan-vqa-continuous-attention/README.md

 # Sparse and Continuous Attention Mechanisms - experiments on VQA with continuous attention
-Implementation of the Deep Modular Co-Attention Networks (MCAN) with continuous attention.
+PyTorch implementation of the Deep Modular Co-Attention Networks (MCAN) with continuous attention.
 Follow this procedure to replicate our results.
 Note: we added the files `basis_functions.py`, `continuous_softmax.py` and `continuous_sparsemax.py` and changed the `net.py` to work with continuous attention.

 ## Requirements